erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/uninstall-en.md

 - [```Recovery Image```](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/download/1.0/recovery.img)

+#### Switch to Android
+> Switch to Android before starting the uninstallation process

 #### Boot the modded recovery
 > Open a CMD window inside the platform-tools folder, then (while your tablet is in fastboot mode) run
 ```cmd